If you would like to obtain a degree at UZH, you can find information about the requirements and how to apply here.

 You must check with your university in advance whether a specific module can be transferred to your home university for credit.
 The great freedom in course selection you have when booking modules at UZH does not mean that the courses will automatically be recognized by your home university.
 The eligibility for transfer of credits is entirely their decision.
 You will find detailed descriptions of the modules in the UZH course catalogue.

-In order to participate in an examination, you must book (or drop, as appropriate) a module in due time by the deadline published in the course catalogue using the module booking tool.
-The booking tool is opened four weeks before the start of courses each semester and closes at the end of the fourth week of courses.
+In order to participate in an examination, you must book (or drop, as appropriate) a module in due time by the deadline published in the course catalogue using the module booking app.
+The booking tool is opened four weeks before the start of courses each semester and closes at the beginning of the fourth week of courses.
 It is not possible to register for or drop a course after this deadline.
 Remember, therefore, to book the modules for which you wish to take the examination within this time period, and to drop any modules you do not wish to attend.

-An official transcript of records is prepared and sent out electronically at the end of each semester.
-It is available in German and in English.
 All the courses you booked and passed or failed are automatically listed on the transcript.
 Failed attempts are always automatically listed on the transcript of records.
 Courses you booked but did not attend and did not drop in due time within the booking period are also listed on the transcript of records as failed attempts (Grade 1).